DikshaGul/Diksha-Gulati/README.md

 **SeeColors**

 SeeColors is a Python-based project where I explore how to extract and understand colors from images.
-The project focuses on reading pixel-level RGB values from images and converting them into meaningful, human-readable color names.
+The project focuses on extracting pixel-level RGB values from images and converting them into meaningful, human-readable color names
-Over time, it is being extended to analyze dominant colors in an image, evaluate color contrast and brightness, and move toward building features that support better color accessibility.
+The project goes beyond basic color extraction by analyzing dominant colors, evaluating brightness and contrast, and translating these metrics into accessibility-focused insights.
 This project is part of my learning journey in Python, image processing, and practical problem-solving.

 **What the Project Does**